yash-lnxcs/combot/README.md

-# combot

-# we use this tools for devlopmentte
+# We use this tools for devlopmentte

-Tensorflow
+* Tensorflow

-Keras
+* Keras

-TensorBoard
+* TensorBoard

-AWS Sagemaker
+* AWS Sagemaker

+# Time Series Forecasting

+## Project Goal
-# 1 First we want to Forecast metric one year ahead without variable changes
+We want to forecast metric one year ahead without variable changes

+## Approach we Tooked
 For this, we use the Recurrent neural network(RNN).
 It takes 7 days of clicks as an input and predicts the next day's click as output.

 In the image below the yellow line is last year's click data and the blue line is the prediction of next year.

 ![alt text](https://github.com/yashjv8/combot/blob/main/images/image4.png)

+# Deep Learning

+## Project Goal

-# 2 second We want to be able to change the metric/variable of Google Search Console’s Performance report to see how it affects the other metrics.
+Second We want to be able to change the metric/variable of Google Search Console’s Performance report to see how it affects the other metrics.
 For example, if we change the average position from 8.1 to 9 how it will affect all the other metrics one year ahead

+## Approach we Tooked
 For this task, we developed 4 models for each metric.
 All models use simple neural networks.
 All the model takes three inputs and predicts the other column as output.